-This moist, rich buttermilk chocolate cake is fudgy, tender, made in one bowl, and topped with a glossy chocolate frosting.
+This buttermilk chocolate cake is rich, fudgy, tender, and made entirely in one bowl.
+It is topped with a shiny, glossy chocolate frosting.

-It all comes together in one bowl, gets poured into a sheet pan, and bakes up super soft and moist thanks to the buttermilk.
-The flavor is rich and chocolatey with just the right amount of tang.
+It bakes up super soft and moist thanks to the buttermilk, and the flavor is rich and chocolatey with just the right amount of tang.

-Once it’s cooled, you spread on a glossy chocolate frosting that melts right into the cake, no layering, no decorating, just pure chocolate goodness in every bite.
+Once the cake cools, you pour on a glossy chocolate frosting that sinks slightly into the sponge.
+There is no tricky layering or heavy decorating, just pure chocolate goodness in every single bite.

 For more chocolate cakes, check out my chocolate ganache cake, chocolate cake with chocolate cream cheese frosting, Ferrero rocher cake, Matilda's chocolate cake, and Ding Dong cake.